-However, to adapt and learn the spin style, you need the best pickleball paddle for a spin above all, and hence, here I got you all covered.
+However, to adapt and learn the spin style, you need the best pickleball paddle for spin above all, and hence, here we got you all covered.

-Though, if you need to be more precise in your choice, you can choose from my top 3 as follows:
+Though, if you need to be more precise in your choice, you can choose from our top 3 as follows:

 - Prolite Crush Power Spin

 - Onix Outbreak

 Good luck and burn the courts with your bomb and accurate spins.